tcmlabs/tcmlabs/business-invariants-in-python.md

 # Enforcing business invariants in Python: type-checking, property-based testing and type combinators

 An application, or "program", is a set of instructions given to a computer.
-This program is expected to behave in a certain way, that is, closely follow a set of strict business expectations, or invariants.
+This program is expected to behave in a very specific way, that is, closely follow a set of strict business expectations, or invariants.

 This article highlights the common tools we use at TCM Labs to enforce code quality in the programs that we ship to our customers.
 We often work with data scientists and data engineers, so examples will be given in the Python programming language.